 We already gave you a mild explanation of Jordan Belfort’s net worth but have yet to attribute it to his books and movie.

-When in prison, Jordan was cellmates with actor, musician, and activist Tommy Chong, who would encourage him to write a book.
+In prison, Jordan was cellmates with actor, musician, and activist Tommy Chong, who would encourage him to write a book.
 It was what led to Jordan writing his two memoirs, ‘The Wolf of Wall Street‘ and ‘Catching the Wolf of Wall Street.’

 The book became quite popular and caught the attention of filmmakers.
-Therefore, Martin Scorsese will direct the movie adaptation of the writing with Leonardo DiCaprio and Jonah Hill and Margot Robbie in 2013.
+Therefore, Martin Scorsese will direct the movie adaptation of the writing with Leonardo DiCaprio and Jonah Hill, and Margot Robbie in 2013.

 The movie made almost $400 million in the box office.
-While Belfort claimed to pay all the royalties he made from the film would go to his restitution.
+While Belfort claimed to pay, all the royalties he made from the film would go to his restitution.

 However, as of 2014, he only was able to give a total of $21,000 while keeping the approximately $1.2 million of the film’s pre-payment to himself.